-LIFE102 is an introductory biology course that is intended to provide a basis for more-advanced courses in life sciences.
+LIFE102 is an introductory biology course that is intended to provide a basis for moreadvanced courses in life sciences.
 The objective of this course is to give an overview of the many features that are common to living organisms.
 The topics to be covered are listed in the course outline.
 Some topics (such as chemistry, cell biology, genetics, and evolution) will be emphasized more than others.
 As a result, the specific lecture dates and the time spent on each topic are approximate and are subject to change.

-The course meets for three 50 minute lectures per week (MWF, 9:00-9:50 a.m., Johnson 222) and one laboratory session per week.
+The course meets for three lecture sessions per week and one laboratory session per week.
 You should be signed up for a lab.
 If labs are full, keep trying to register on RamWeb: some spots will open up in the first weeks of the semester as others drop.
 No overrides are given if the labs are full (due to fire regulations).
-Lab starts on the first week of classes; during Labor Day week there is no lab.
+Lab starts on the first week of classes.